petmac/north-and-south-wars/obsidian/Campaign map.md

 Approximately historical order

-When moving on to a region, it triggers the battle in that region
+When moving on to a region, it triggers the mission in that region

-BATTLE START
+MISSION START